diacode/diacode-website/source/blog/2016-01-22-trello-clone-with-phoenix-and-react-pt-6.html.markdown

 ## User sign in front-end

-Now that the [back-end functionality][c0a8e4d0] is ready to handle sign in requests let's move on to the front-end and see how to build and send this requests and how to use the returned data to allow the user access to private routes.
+Now that the [back-end functionality][c0a8e4d0] is ready to handle sign in requests let's move on to the front-end and see how to build and send these requests and how to use the returned data to allow the user access to private routes.

 ### The routes files